 About the vaccine

-- When to get vaccinated: The shingles vaccine is suitable for patients over the age of 49.
+- When to get vaccinated: The shingles vaccine is suitable for patients aged 50 years and over.

 - How it is given: Injection in the upper arm.